STAFF

 Alison Rotherham

-Alison is a ‘jill of all trades’ – responsible for taking calls, managing syndicate and account queries, mare swabs, booking jobs, assisting vets with patients and overseeing the daily running of the practice, when not looking after her ‘high maintenance’ horse Spike.
+Alison is a ‘jill of all trades’ – responsible for taking calls, managing syndicate and account queries, mare swabs, booking jobs, assisting vets with patients and overseeing the daily running of the practice, when not looking after her horses Jet and Spike.
 Alison has an extensive background working in the vet nurse industry, having spent time at Ballarat, Avenel and Goulburn Valley.

 Norm Tonks